catzy007/catzy007.github.io/pages/about/index.md

 This blog uses very little server side processing as possible.
 I hope you're understand if page slowdown or any other problem happen.

 <br>
 > This blog does not do data collection, tracker, targeted ad or anything like that.
 This page is made using `Github Pages` therefore any form of data collection is refer to [GitHub Privacy Statement](https://help.github.com/en/articles/github-privacy-statement).
-Contact page contain part from Google Maps so there might be some [Cookies](https://policies.google.com/technologies/cookies) therefore any form of data collection in Contact page refers to [Google Privacy Policy](https://policies.google.com/privacy?hl=en-US)
+Contact page contain part from Google Maps so there might be some [Cookies](https://policies.google.com/technologies/cookies) therefore any form of data collection in Contact page refers to [Google Privacy Policy](https://policies.google.com/privacy?hl=en-US).
+To improve site's presence in Google Search results, this blog uses [google-site-verification meta tag](https://support.google.com/webmasters/answer/9008080), therefore any form of tracking and data collection is refer to [Google Privacy Policy](https://policies.google.com/privacy?hl=en-US)

 <br>
 > I have no responsibility if anything happen due to your activity following instruction in this blog and so on!